ansible-middleware/instruqt/tracks/a4mw-eap-sso/05-a4mw-eap-sso-collections/assignment.md

 7. On the window top bar, locate and click the **SSO-console** tab, which will open in a new window because Single Sign-On refuses to be opened in an html frame for security reasons.
 8. You should be presented with the SSO frontpage
 9. Click the 'Administration console' link on the left box
 10. Login with username `admin` and password `redhat1!but12long` (as we set in the SSO group_vars file).
-You're welcome to navigate the service.
+You're welcome to navigate the service; when you are done, close the Administrator console window and come back here.